asan-nasa/adapt_find/README.md

 # adapt_find
-adapt_ find identifies adapters sequences from single end raw sequencing files in FASTQ format.
-To run the script on raw FASTQ files the following dependencies are required: PYTHON pandas module, cutadapt, blast and bowtie.
+adapt_find identifies adapters sequences from single end raw sequencing files in FASTQ format.
+To run the script on raw FASTQ files, the following dependencies are required: PYTHON pandas module, scipy, numpy, cutadapt, blast, and bowtie.

 # adapt_find usage

 adapt_find.py <sequencing platform> [-- min_len] [-- max_len] [-- index] [-- input_path] [-- output_path] [-- files]

-  sequencing platform is a mandatory argument and has to be specified.
-For more options, please refer to the individual manuals under manual folder
+"sequencing platform" is a mandatory argument and has to be specified.
+A list of the arguments and available options can be found [here](https://github.com/asan-nasa/adapt_find/blob/master/manual/adapt_find_manual.pdf)

 # adapt_find usage examples